Qu1nel/Print/README.md

 The library `Print` provides 1 macro, 2 variables and a function:

-Marco `print(...)` macro is the main purpose of the library.
+Macro `print(...)` macro is the main purpose of the library.
 The macro is used as a function to which the necessary parameters are passed.
 An important note is that the macro can support up to a **maximum of 64 arguments**, otherwise corrections in the source code will be needed (who needs to output more than 64 values?).
 The second point is that the `print(...)` *macro cannot be called without arguments*

 There are two variables: `print_end` and `print_sep`, i.e. the ending and value separator for the `print()` macro.
-Everything is exactly the same as in python. `print_end` is the `end` parameter, and `print_sap` is `sep`, respectively.
+Everything is exactly the same as in python. `print_end` is the `end` parameter, and `print_sep` is `sep`, respectively.
 Variables take a `char*` value.

 To reset the default values for the last two variables, there is a mini assembly function: `default_print()`.
 To set values for the `end` and `sep`, there is a fucntion: `set_param_print`.